 Orrets Meadow's Curriculum

 From September 2014 a new National Curriculum was introduced for primary schools.
-Teachers have worked hard over the last year devising a new curriculum, which is progressive in skills, meets the national requirements and meets the needs of the pupils who attend Orrets Meadow.
+Teachers have worked hard devising a new curriculum, which is progressive in skills, meets the national requirements and meets the needs of the pupils who attend Orrets Meadow.

 The national changes affect all curriculum areas with children expected to reach higher standards in Maths and English.
 Below you can see the expectations for each year group.
 As many of the children who attend Orrets Meadow have literacy and/or numeracy difficulties, they are likely to be working below the expectations for their age range and so may not be working at their correct age curriculum.